 If there is any question concerning residency at the time of registration, the student may be conditionally admitted and pay in-state fees.
 The student is required to submit appropriate documentation no later than one week after the end of regular registration.
-After the documentation is reviewed by the department of Admissions and Enrollment Management the student may be assessed out-ofstate tuition at that time.
+After the documentation is reviewed by the department of Admissions and Enrollment Management the student may be assessed out-of-state tuition at that time.

-NOTE: For the 2007-2008 academic year, maintenance fees and out-of-state tuition may be increased.
+NOTE: For the 2008-2009 academic year, in-state tuition, out-of-state tuition and fees may be increased.
 The amount of increase is not known at the time of printing this catalog.
-Please refer to current Timetable of Classes or contact the Business Office for current fee rates.
-These rates are set by the Tennessee Board of Regents.
+Please refer to current Registration Information Booklet or contact the Business Office for current fee rates.
+These rates are set by the Tennessee Board of Regents every year during the June board meeting.